CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 It seems to be a coin toss whether the included .desktop entry will actually launch the script or open it in the default text editor.
 If it opens a bunch of monospaced text that starts with `[Desktop Entry]`, you will have to launch from the command line.

 There have also been at least two documented cases of the script launching and appearing to complete successfully, but then the game is not patched on startup.
-It is unknown why this happens, and if it happens to you then you will also have to launch from the command line.
+It is unknown why this happens, and if it happens to you then launching from the command line will likely fix it.

 ### Hanging Wine Processes